December 2020 Newsletter

 - On UC with LCW and health deteriorated? - don't wait until the next DWP review.

-- DON'T FORGET - the SDP Gateway rules are coming to an end on 27th January 2021.
+- DON'T FORGET - the SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021) rules are coming to an end on 27th January 2021.

 - Christmas club pay outs and UC/HB - How should the DWP treat the payout?